hdc-arizona/hdc-arizona.github.io/projects/end-to-end-visual-big-data/db-tech-for-interactive-vis/index.md

 ## Article

-Data Management Technology for Interactive Visualization: A Review and Model.
+A Structured Review of Data Management Technology for Interactive Visualization and Analysis.
 [Leilani Battle](https://www.cs.umd.edu/~leilani/bio.html) and [Carlos Scheidegger](https://cscheid.net).
-(In preparation.)
+IEEE TVCG (VIS 2020), to appear. [pdf](/papers/infovis_2020_dbsurvey.pdf)

 ## Methodology and Materials

-(The full details of the methodology are described in the (forthcoming) paper.)
-In brief, we conducted a systematic literature review of six different venues going back to at least 2005 (three data-management venues: ICDE, SIGMOD and VLDB and three visualization
-venues: IEEE VIS, ACM CHI, and EuroVis).
+We conducted a systematic literature review of six different venues going back to at least 2000 (three data management venues: ICDE, SIGMOD and VLDB and three visualization venues: IEEE VIS, ACM CHI, and EuroVis).

 We categorized the results we obtained by coding the publications we found along two axes.
 The first axis characterizes the interaction